Sokrates1989/swarm-monitoring-autoscaler/README.md

 ## AutoScaler

-When deploying a service to your swarm you add labels to the deploy section of your stack.yml
+When deploying another new service, that you want to autoscale, you add labels to the deploy section of that service.

-Short info
+#### Short info
 ```yaml
 version: "3.9"